bupstash-put

 such that only the decryption key can decrypt it.

-and for commands the command is executed, and stdout is sent to the database.
+command is executed and stdout is sent to the repository.

 Data stored in a bupstash repository is automatically deduplicated